-Wates transformed a disused 20-storey tower block into much-needed temporary accommodation for up to 160 families.
+Transforming a disused tower block into much-needed temporary accommodation for up to 160 families for Birmingham City Council.

 Originally earmarked for demolition, the work involved a full back-to-frame strip-out of the tower, and has brought the 1970s building up to modern standards.
 It now provides 17 floors of accommodation, two recreational floors and one management office floor.

-Modern life-safety equipment essential due to the buildings height, occupation density and recent changes in fire safety regulations has been installed throughout, including sprinklers, fire lifts, wet and dry risers, automatic opening ventilators, smoke extraction systems and automatic door actuators, complete with a stand-by generator and new water tanks.
+Fire safety equipment has been installed throughout, including sprinklers, fire lifts, wet and dry risers, automatic opening ventilators, smoke extraction systems and automatic door actuators.
+The building also now has a stand-by generator and new water tanks.